The House of the Seven Gables

 The seaside mansion known as The House of the Seven Gables was built in 1668 for Captain John Turner I, the head of one of the most successful maritime families in the New England colonies.
 The industriousness of Turner and his descendants in the fishing, trading, and mercantile businesses came to define the economy of Puritan New England and began New England’s maritime tradition.

 The original part of the home featured a two-over-two floor plan around a large, central chimney.
-This was typical first period dwellings.
+This was typical post-medieval English dwellings.
 His success in business allowed him to construct two additions before his death in 1680, including the great ell that featured grand proportions, high ceilings, and enormous windows.

 John Turner II modernized the décor of the home in the Georgian style.
 Wood paneling was added to the walls of the Parlor, Great Chamber, and Dining Room Chamber.
-Many of the 17th century beams were cased in wood.
+Many of the 17th-century beams were cased in wood.
 All of the work was painted in the most modern of palettes.
-Today, these enhancements are considered some of the finest examples of the high-style Georgian paneling.
+Today, these enhancements are considered some of the finest examples of high-style Georgian paneling.

 Captain Samuel Ingersoll, a wealthy ship captain, purchased the property in 1782.
 Captain Ingersoll removed four of the gables to create a boxy Federal home more in keeping with the fashion of the time.
 After his death in 1804, his daughter Susanna Ingersoll inherited the property.
 The mansion was both her home and central to her successful business dealings in Salem.
 Miss Ingersoll was the second cousin of Nathaniel Hawthorne.
 Hawthorne visited her often when he worked at the Custom House in Salem from 1845 through 1849.
 He was inspired by the appearance of the house and his cousin’s tales to write his famous novel, The House of the Seven Gables, in 1851.